apgeorg/Traffic-Sign-Classifier/writeup/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data are distributed.
+It is a bar chart showing how the train, validation and test data are distributed.

 ![alt text][image1]

+To get an idea what the images in the German Traffic Signs Dataset look like, I visualize one sign of each class.

 ###Design and Test a Model Architecture